 I receive your Mailbag questions for me direct to my inbox each morning.
-Reading through them is one of the highlights of my day.

 Wednesday morning last week, I opened the file of questions that had been received overnight to find this one:

 “Hey, Kathleen, I have a few questions for your organization.